wavefrontHQ/helm/wavefront/README.md

 ## Parameters

-The following tables lists the configurable parameters of the Jenkins chart and their default values.
+The following tables lists the configurable parameters of the Wavefront chart and their default values.

 | Parameter | Description | Default |
 | --- | --- | --- |